atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial3.md

 ![step 04](../../screenshots/demo/tutorial3/point1-color.jpg)

-We take advantage of this by changing the colour of our point.
-To do this, we add a color to our point like this:
+We take advantage of this by changing the color of our point.
+To do this, we add color to our point like this:

 - Enable `trace the color`
 - Let's choose the color as `green` to the line `edit border color`.